What is Diction?

-Slang - text that originates within a particular subgroup or culture, which may become widespread in use.
+Text that originates within a particular subgroup or culture, which may become widespread in use.

-Pedantic - text that is used in academic writing.
+Text that is used in academic writing.
 Usually reflecting educated or deliberate word choices indicative of intention.

 Kerry asked Natalie if she enjoyed visiting the museum, expecting a yes or no answer.
 Instead Kerry droned on and on, describing every exhibit she saw in order providing a detailed history of each item.
 It took longer than visiting the museum in person!

 In Love's Labour Lost, Shakespeare labels one of his characters as a pendant.
 This is because Holofernes, the Pendant, is precise in his descriptions, using unnecessary words to describe the same thing.
 Making this particular character sound obnoxious, and to be made fun of or laughed at.

 Text that uses expression which includes ideas and emotions.

 Even a large male gorilla, unaccustomed to tourists, is frightened by people.

 I've pulled it from the crate of crooked trees,